 By contrast, a 2003 study conducted as part of the Women’s Health Study—a long-term study of almost 40,000 women assessing the benefits and risks of low-dose aspirin and vitamin E in the prevention of heart disease and cancer—found that sugar consumption was not related to the development of insulin resistance or type 2 diabetes.
 In fact, the women in the study who consumed more sugar tended to be thinner and exercise more.

 Exercise, particularly endurance aerobic exercise, is a key factor in affecting an individual’s so-called sugar tolerance.
 Simple carbohydrates, when consumed at a rate that exceeds the rate at which we use them, seem to be the root of the adverse metabolic consequences we attribute to high sugar intake.
 But exercise stimulates the uptake (and oxidation) of blood sugar and fatty acids into muscle, which helps regulate energy balance and minimizes the difficulty posed by blood sugar spikes.
+And you can get even more insulin protection and sugar burning out of your workout when you supplement with Perform, an essential amino acid formula that improves muscle performance, enhances mental clarity and concentration, reduces fatigue and dehydration, and minimizes recovery times.

 Ready for a Sugar-Free Diet?